ICTQual AB Level 5 Diploma in QA/QC Piping & Welding Inspector

 Quantitative Risk Assessment & Business Continuity Planning

-• Perform quantitative risk assessments for QA/QC and operational activities.
+• Perform quantitative risk assessments for industrial piping and welding projects.

 Quality Governance, Contractual Compliance & Stakeholder Reporting